Ojas-Srivastava05/RangRiti/README.md

 ### 4\. **Access RangRiti in Your Browser**

-Open your web browser and navigate to:
+Open your web browser and visit:

 ```
 http://localhost:3000
 ```

+Your local RangRiti instance should now be running\!

 -----